The power of walking your dog

 Is your dog able to fetch?
 Take a dummy, dog toy ball or other dog fetch toy with you in the forest.
 Throw a ball or other toy and let your dog retrieve it.
 When your dog does this correctly you can reward him with delicious treats, such as those made by Farm Food (these can be found on our website).
 Once your dog has mastered fetching a ball or other dummy it is time for the next step.
 You can hide the dummy after which your dog has to search, find it and retrieve it.

 If you are trying to learn your dog how to fetch correctly, choose a narrow forest trail which is vegetated well on both side (so your dog is unable to run away).
 Lay down the dummy at around 2 meters and give the command ‘retrieve’ or ‘fetch’.
 Most likely, your dog will run towards the dummy.
 Try to get your dog to come to you and lure him with some treats.
 When this is done successfully, you can increase the distance and eventually try different places.
 Some dogs rather keep the dummy with them and try to run away with it.
 If your dog is likely to run away with its fetch toy then first practice this at home.
 It is important to train your dog to return the fetch toy back to you and celebrate when this happens.
 It is important that your dog learn the concept of giving back its toy once it has found it.

 Additional physical exercise

 Does your dog love water?
-Then keep an eye out for spots where you dog can swim.
+Then keep an eye out for spots where your dog can swim.
 Fetching games can be played on land as well as in the water.
 Water toys for dogs are available on our website and can be used to play in the water during hot summer days.
 An additional benefit is that swimming has a less straining effect on your elderly dog than running.
-Special hip belts and harnesses such as the Ezydog Road Runner Leash, Trixie Waist Belt or Ruffwear Omnijore harness make running or cycling with your dog a lot more easier.
+Special hip belts and harnesses such as the Ezydog Road Runner Leash, Trixie Waist Belt or Ruffwear Omnijore harness make running or cycling with your dog a lot easier.